shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure.1][fig01]][fig01]

-Recurrent neural network design.
+<small>Recurrent neural network design.
 (A) The core rate-based network model consisted of 36 motion direction tuned neurons that sent non-negative projections onto 100 recurrently connected neurons.
 Of these 100 neurons, 80 were excitatory (their output weights were non-negative) and 40 were inhibitory (their output weights were non-positive).
 The 80 excitatory neurons sent non-negative projections onto three decisions neurons.
 (B) For synapses that exhibited short-term synaptic depression (left panels), a 100 ms burst of presynaptic activity at 20 Hz (top panel) will increase the value representing the synaptic release probability (red trace, middle panel) and decrease the value representing the available neurotransmitter (blue trace).
 For these depressing synapses, the stronger and longer lasting decrease in release probability will lead to a decrease in synaptic efficacy (bottom panel) lasting thousands of milliseconds.
-For synapses that exhibited short-term synaptic depression (right panels), the same burst of presynaptic activity will lead to a stronger and longer lasting increase in release probability (middle panel), leading to an increase in synaptic efficacy lasting thousands of milliseconds.
+For synapses that exhibited short-term synaptic depression (right panels), the same burst of presynaptic activity will lead to a stronger and longer lasting increase in release probability (middle panel), leading to an increase in synaptic efficacy lasting thousands of milliseconds.</small>

-###
+####

 The connection weights between all recurrently connected neurons, were dynamically modulated by short-term synaptic plasticity (STP, see Methods) using a previously proposed model18.
 In this model, synaptic efficacy is proportional to the product of two terms: one representing the amount of available transmitter, and another representing the release probability.
 Connection weights from half of the neurons were depressing, such that presynaptic activity strongly decreases the amount of available neurotransmitter but only weakly increases release probability, leading to a decrease in synaptic efficacy lasting thousands of milliseconds (Figure 1B, left panel).
 In contrast, connection weights from the other half of the neurons were facilitating, such that presynaptic activity weakly decreases the amount of available neurotransmitter and strongly increases the release probability, leading to an increase in synaptic efficacy lasting thousands of milliseconds (right panel).
 For computational efficiency, these values will be identical for all synapses sharing the same presynaptic neuron.